supervisely-ecosystem/model-benchmark/README.md

 ## How To Run

-**Step 1:** Open the app from the Supervisely Ecosystem.
+**Step 1:** Open and launch the app from the Supervisely Ecosystem.

+**Step 2**:

+- _Model Evaluation_:

-**Step 2:** Select the project you wish to evaluate.
+  **Step 2.1:** Select the Ground Truth project and the model you want to evaluate.

-**Step 3:** Choose the model you want to evaluate from the list of served models.
+  **Step 2.2:** Press the “Evaluate” button to start the evaluation process.
+After the evaluation is complete, you can find a link to the report in the app’s interface.

+- _Model Comparison:_

+  **Step 2.1:** Select the folder with the Ground Truth project name.

+  **Step 2.1:** Select one or more evaluation folders with the model name.

-**Step 4:** Start the evaluation process by clicking the “Run” button.
-The app will process the data and evaluate the model(s) based on the selected benchmarks.
-You can monitor the progress in the app’s interface.
+  **Step 2.2:** Press the “Compare” button to start the comparison process.
+After the comparison is complete, you can find a link to the report in the app’s interface.